zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/survivalmods.md

 title: Enabling Extra Survival Mods
 weight: 3
 ---
 Always remember that the list was *not* created around these, and they do not create my desired gameplay.
-They exist as an option so users that want that gameplay can still receive official support These mods are entirely optional, and are not how I personally prefer to play the list.
+They exist as an option so users that want that gameplay can still receive official support.
+These mods are entirely optional, and are not how I personally prefer to play the list.

 **If you make a support thread in Discord/post an issue on our tracker while using these Survival mods, please make note of that in the request :)**